Math Proficiency Assessment (MPA)

 Your score is valid for one year from the test date.

-Procedure to complete the CSUEB Math Proficiency Assessment 'Online' during 'Shelter-in-Place':
+Procedure to complete the CSUEB Math Proficiency Assessment 'Online':

 Register for ALEKS: Go to ALEKS and follow the steps to create an ALEKS account.
 You need your CSUEB Net ID and Horizon email address in order to register.
 (If you think that you might need Alternative Accommodations, please contact ‘Accessibility Services’ and 'Testing Office' before creating an ALEKS account).
 There is no charge/fee to you for the six-months period.
 You will have unlimited use of the learning modules and the ability to take up to 5 assessments.
 For general information and support with ALEKS PPL, go to Aleks highered math or ALEKS Support or call 1-800-258-2374.